 NOTE: If applicable, at this time also mount accessories such as: grounding switch jaw, quick break device, outriggers, etc. as shown on the Op.
 Mech.
 Drawing.
-Discard spacers as appropriate to maintain equal height of the live parts on the rotating and the stationary insulators.
+Use the spacers provided to maintain equal height of the live parts on the rotating and the stationary insulators.

 7. Mount the jaw.
-Leave the mounting bolts loose and close the switch.
-Inspect the contacts for correct axial alignment as shown in figure 7.
-Tighten the mounting bolts.
+Leave the mounting bolts loose, close the switch, and tighten the mounting bolts.
+Adjust the jack bolts at the bottom of the jaw stack (only) if necessary.